 Under Belonging at Yale, the Office of the Secretary and Vice President for University Life invites applications for Student Grants for Diversity, Equity, Inclusion, and Belonging.
-All Yale students and registered student organizations may apply for funding for a program, event, or speaker that promotes a sense of belonging and community at Yale by:
+All Yale students and registered student organizations may apply for funding for a program, event, or speaker that promotes a sense of belonging and community at Yale:

-- educating about challenges to inclusion on our campus and in society;
+• educating the community about challenges to inclusion on campus and in society;